-According to the U.S. Bureau of Labor Statistics, employment of financial and business occupations is expected to grow 10% from 2016 to 2026, which is faster than average for all occupations.
-More than 770,000 new jobs are expected to be added to the hundreds of thousands of positions already in place in these industries.
+According to the U.S. Bureau of Labor Statistics, employment of financial and business occupations is expected to grow faster than average for all occupations between 2019 and 2029.
+More than 476,000 new jobs are expected to be added to the hundreds of thousands of positions already in place in these industries.

 In the finance and accounting fields, education matters.
 Most entry-level positions in these industries require a college degree for candidates to be considered.